Detecting Periodic Elements in Higher Topological Hochschild Homology: Multifold Hopf Algebras

 given by $A^U(V) = A^U_{V\cup U}$ is a pre $S\setminus U$-fold Hopf algebra. \end{prop} \begin{proof} The first case is clear by definition.
 In the second case, for every $U\subseteq V\subseteq S$ and $v\in V\setminus U$, we need to give a Hopf algebra structure to the pair $\big(A^{U}_{V}, A^{U}_{V\setminus v}\big)$ satisfying the definition of a pre $S\setminus U$-fold Hopf algebra.

 We claim there is a pushout diagram

 of Hopf algebras.

 The identification of the pushout follows from Lemma \ref{lemma:pushoutOfCubes}.
 The case $U=\emptyset$ follows from the definition of a pre $S$-fold Hopf algebra.
-The rest are by induction on the number of elements in $U$.
+The other statements follow by induction on the cardinal of $U$ and Proposition \ref{prop:pushoutHopfAlg}.

-The universal property of pushouts guarantees that these Hopf algebras combines to a functor satisfying the definition of a pre $S\setminus U$-fold Hopf algebra. \end{proof}
+The universal property of pushouts guarantees that these Hopf algebras combine to a functor satisfying the definition of a pre $S\setminus U$-fold Hopf algebra. \end{proof}

 Composing the various coproducts in a pre $S$-fold Hopf algebra gives rise to several homomorphisms that we now introduce.
 An $S$-fold Hopf algebra is a pre $S$-fold Hopf algebra where these various homomorphisms agree.